 World-famous Russian bass Aleksander Vedernikov performed gave a charity concert in the Kõpu church, while the Klaudia Taev Memorial Concert took place in Villa Ammende, where her students, and their students, in turn, performed.
 The festival closed with a gala concert on the 5th of June in the Pärnu Concert Hall where the 21st Century Orchestra accompanied the finalists of the 4th Klaudia Taev Competition.

 A competition started by students of a very enthusiastic singing teacher who worked in a small town years ago that looked like an event with of only local significance has grown into an international high-level competition for young singers.

 Tiiu Levald – Sirp, 1st of July 2005

-The fourth competition took place in Pärnu from the 1st to the 5th of June in 2005.
+The fourth competition took place in Pärnu on 1 - 5 of June in 2005.

 It gained publicity even outside of Europe.
-The jury was led by the legendary Romanian soprano Ileana Cotrubas.
+The jury was led by the legendary Romanian soprano Ileana Cotrubas (photo up).
 Compared to previous years there was a noticeable rise of interest in the competition among young Estonian singers.